rust-lang/rfcs/text/3714-macro-fragment-fields.md

 for a `fn` with no explicitly specified return type), the field definition defines an appropriate span.

-Mentioning a field of a fragment counts as a use of the fragment, for the purposes of ensuring every fragment gets used at least once at the appropriate level of repetition.
+Using a field of a fragment counts as a use of the fragment, for the purposes of ensuring every fragment gets used at least once at the appropriate level of repetition.

 This extends the grammar of macro metavariable expressions to allow using a dot and identifier to access a field.